misojca/Lane-Lines-Detection/writeup_template.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-Put ima različite uslove (senke, svetli asfalt, zute i bele linije) pa je trebalo naci nacin kako prepoznati lepo linije.
+Put ima razlicite uslove (senke, svetli asfalt, zute i bele linije) pa je trebalo naci nacin kako prepoznati lepo linije.

 Koraci: